NASA's Cold Atom Laboratory: Five Years of Quantum Science Operations in Space: Instrument Design and Operations

 The primary science product generated with each table execution is the pair of absorption and reference images recorded at a specified time of flight.
-These images are transferred automatically from the Flight computer via CFDP to the GDS computer, where the operator can review the both the raw absorption images and the calculated optical densities in real time using image analysis software developed at JPL for this purpose.
+These images are transferred automatically from the Flight computer via CFDP to the ground computer, where the operator can review both the raw absorption images and the calculated optical densities in real\-time using image analysis software developed at JPL for this purpose.
+All science data is subsequently uplinked to NASA's Physical Science Informatics\footnote{\url{https://www.nasa.gov/PSI}} (PSI) archive for delivery to the PI Science Teams.